TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 }
 ```

-* Existing spreadsheets, like Google Sheets, flip a cell into edit mode when you start typing, overwriting existing content
-* Having cell empty to start means we can use changed event as trigger for edit mode and naturally get overwrite behavior
+Existing spreadsheets, like Google Sheets, flip a cell into edit mode when you start typing, overwriting existing content.
+Having the input field empty to start with means we can use the `onChange` event as a trigger to switch to edit mode and naturally get overwrite behavior.

 {% raw %}